owncloud-archive/acceptance-testing/README.md

 1. Users "user1" and "user2" are member of "group1"

+To execute the tests headless with webkit:

+    $ cucumber HOST=$host BROWSER='webkit' features

+Default is executed with firfox

 ##Running tests with vagrant

 To run the tests against the latest ownCloud master on as many environments